 On Saturday 20th January at 1:00 p.m.
 Janis and I presented Breathing Life into Difficult Histories and Engaging Children toward Ethical Citizenship through Fiction at ALA’s Library Learning Experience.
 It was a wonderful experience.
 Thanks to all the librarians and educators who attended the session, and thanks for sharing your stories and experiences.
 As your stories testify, you do incredible work.

-I was honoured to be selected to participated in “Engaging Japanese Canadian History” with the likes of such wonderful authors and artists: Mark Sakamoto, Sara Truuvert, and Henry Tsang.
+I was honoured to be selected to participated in the Festival of Literary Diversity (FOLD) Kids’ “Engaging Japanese Canadian History” with such wonderful authors and artists: Mark Sakamoto, Sara Truuvert, and Henry Tsang.
 Our conversation was so inspiring.
 Thanks for the great questions and discussion!
-For more information or to view recordings from the festival, see Festival of Literary Diversity (FOLD) Kids.
+To view a recording of our panel discussion, click here.

 Nuit Blanche 2023